 Although both VantageScore and FICO rely on statistical analysis to determine a prospective beneficiary’s repayment habit, their statistical analysis method varies greatly.
 We would look briefly into this in the later parts of this article.

-Regardless of the difference in the statistical analysis method deployed by both FICO as the VantageScore, they have similar number ratings.
+Regardless of the difference in the statistical analysis method deployed by both FICO as VantageScore, they have similar number ratings.

 VantageScore ranges from 300- 850, just like the FICO’s.
 This credit score percentile method adopted by VantageScore is a relatively recent change.
 Though FICO and VantageScore share a scoring number range so their score model differs.